francopasut/francopasut.github.io/_posts/2020-10-25-hugo-modules.md

 Then the prerequisite is to install a Go version: go to [Golang.org](https://golang.org/doc/install) and follow the instructions (dowload the newest release, extract it and adjust the PATH).

-## The translation outline: from Academic to Wowchemy ##
+## The outline: from Academic to Wowchemy ##

-Now you can translate your previuos Academic site to a Wowchemy site, following these steps:
+Now you can convert your previuos Academic site to a Wowchemy site, following these steps:

 - Place the cursor in the local folder where you store the site (i.e. `cd yoursitelocalfolder`)
 - Remove or de-init the _Academic_ submodules: the fastest solution is the second one: